Ideas-on-Stage/ideasonstage.com/content/news/2020-11-12-violent_communication_versus_non-violent_communication-_a_battle_still_rages_for_hearts_and_minds_in_the_city_built_on_speeches-.en.md

 +++
 draft = false
-title = "Violent Communication versus non-Violent Communication.
-A battle still rages for hearts and minds in the city built on speeches." news = ["general"] date = "2020-11-12" author = "Michael Rickwood" banner = "/img/news/abraham_lincoln.png"
+title = "Violent Communication versus non-Violent Communication." news = ["general"] date = "2020-11-12"
+author = "Michael Rickwood"
+banner = "/img/news/abraham_lincoln.png"
 +++
-**Let the US election of 2020 be a lesson to all leaders of tomorrow.**
+**A battle still rages for hearts and minds in the city built on speeches.
+Let the US election of 2020 be a lesson to all leaders of tomorrow.**

 ![](/img/news/abraham_lincoln.png)